-713 - TELEVISION PRODUCTION

-Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12
+791 - TELEVISION PRODUCTION I Meets 5 Times/Week - .5 Credit - One Semester (1st or 2nd Semester) Grades 9, 10, 11, 12 No Prerequisite

 In this course students will produce, record, and edit video segments to broadcast for the student body of HHS.
-Students get to work in a real TV studio with state of the art editing equipment to create commercials, and informational segments about things happening around HHS.
+Students will work in a real TV studio with state of the art editing equipment to create commercials and informational segments about HHS events.
 Filming techniques, audio dubbing, and video editing are focus areas which prepare students for a career in digital broadcast communications.